Puget Sound Conservation Corps

 In partnership with DNR, Puget Sound Corps crews work to restore and enhance Washington state's lands and natural resources.

-In a multi-agency effort, DNR supports accomplishments of the Puget Sound Corps, which provides opportunities for young adults and veterans to gain valuable skills through the restoration and protection of Puget Sound and its resources.
+Under Commissioner of Public Lands Hilary Franz, DNR supports accomplishments of the Puget Sound Corps, which provides opportunities for young adults and veterans to gain valuable skills through the restoration and protection of Puget Sound and its resources.
 Through Puget Sound Corps, young adults and veterans are working to address the watersheds that lead to Puget Sound while supporting DNR’s programs statewide.

 A subprogram of the Washington Conservation Corps (WCC), Puget Sound Corps provides meaningful service and training opportunities to young adults and military veterans by providing projects on state lands that restore and protect Puget Sound.
 For more information, watch our YouTube video, above.